 Operation of DPOs

-Once a DPO is made, it is in force from the time it is made until it is revoked or set aside by a court.
-However, the Secretary must revoke a DPO in certain circumstances, or may revoke or vary it in other circumstances.
+Once a DPO is made, generally it is in force from the time it is made until it is revoked or set aside by a court.
+However, Centrelink must revoke a DPO in certain circumstances, or may revoke or vary it in other circumstances (see Revoking a DPO below).

 Act reference: PPLAct section 200D Operation of departure prohibition order